abhishekkadavil/wdio-appium-cucumber/README.md

 ## Configuration

 Configuration is done though [.env](.env) file.
-The data is initalised in staring of the execution in [wdio.conf.ts](wdio.conf.ts) by using below command
+The data is initialized in staring of the execution in [wdio.conf.ts](wdio.conf.ts) by using below command

 ```ts
 import * as dotenv from 'dotenv';